thp/urlwatch/README.md

 Telegram notifications are configured using the Telegram Bot API.
 For this, you'll need a Bot API token and a chat id (see https://core.telegram.org/bots).
 Sample configuration:

 ```yaml
 telegram:
   bot_token: '999999999:3tOhy2CuZE0pTaCtszRfKpnagOG8IQbP5gf' # your bot api token
   chat_id: '88888888' # the chat id where the messages should be sent
   enabled: true
 ```

+To set up Telegram, from your Telegram app, chat up BotFather (New Message, Search, "BotFather"), then say `/newbot` and follow the instructions.
+Eventually it will tell you the bot token (in the form seen above, `<number>:<random string>`) - add this to your config file.

+You can then click on the link of your bot, which will send the message `/start`.
+At this point, you can use the command `urlwatch --telegram-chats` to list the private chats the bot is involved with.
+This is the chat ID that you need to put into the config file as `chat_id`, and don't forget to also enable the reporter.

 BROWSER
 -------